harness/developer-hub/docs/continuous-delivery/get-started/create-first-pipeline.md

 The process is the same for all methods:

+1. Add a Kubernetes Cluster connector to connect Harness with your cluster.
-- Define a Harness service that represents your app or microservice.
+2. Define a Harness service that represents your app or microservice.
+This includes your manifest and artifact but we'll only using a manifest with a hardcoded artifact in this topic.
-- Define a target environment.
+3. Define a target environment.
-- Define the pipeline execution steps.
+4. Define the pipeline execution steps.
 If you use the Harness Manager, Harness automatically adds the steps you need for different [deployment strategies](../manage-deployments/deployment-concepts).

-First, let's add the manifest we'll be using to the Harness File Store in your project:
+First, let's add the manifest we'll be using to the Harness File Store in your project.
+You can add a manifest from any remote repo, but we'll use the File Store in this topic.

 1. In your Harness project, select **Project Setup**, and then select **File Store**.
 2. Select **New**, and then select **New File**.